-- 49. Request for Budget Change U. T. Medical Branch Galveston: Approval of Emeritus

-Title of Robert Hirschfeld from Professor and Chair to Professor Emeritus, Psychiatry and

-Behavioral Sciences in the Academic Enterprise (RBC No. 6725) -- amendment to the
+49. Request for Budget Change - U. T. Medical Branch - Galveston: Approval of Emeritus Title of Robert Hirschfeld from Professor and Chair to Professor Emeritus, Psychiatry and Behavioral Sciences in the Academic Enterprise (RBC No. 6725) -amendment to the 2014-2015 budget

-2014-2015 budget - 50.
-Lease U. T. Medical Branch Galveston: Authorization to lease approximately 12,500 square feet of space at 17448 Highway 3, Webster, Harris County, Texas, from Salitex II, LTD for clinical use as a clinic
+50. Lease - U. T. Medical Branch - Galveston: Authorization to lease approximately 12,500 square feet of space at 17448 Highway 3, Webster, Harris County, Texas, from Salitex II, LTD for clinical use

-Description: Lease of approximately 12,500 square feet of space at

-17448 Highway 3, Webster, Harris County, Texas, for use

-Lessor: Salitex II, LTD, a Texas Domestic Limited Partnership market rental value.

-Term: The lease is estimated to be effective on approximately expenses during the first year of the initial term.
+Description: Lease of approximately 12,500 square feet of space at 17448 Highway 3, Webster, Harris County, Texas, for use as a clinic Lessor: Salitex II, LTD, a Texas Domestic Limited Partnership Term: The lease is estimated to be effective on approximately June 1, 2015, and will be for a period of the time to finish out the space plus five years.
+Rent will commence after the Lessor delivers the space in its required condition.
+U. T. Medical Branch - Galveston will have the option to renew the lease for up to two periods of five years each at the then fair market rental value.
+Lease Cost: Approximately \$275,000 in rent and estimated operating expenses during the first year of the initial term.
 After the first lease year, U. T. Medical Branch - Galveston will pay the cost of growth of operating expenses.
 The initial rental rate is \$22 per square foot annually and increases \$.50 per square foot annually.
 The Lessor is providing a minimum tenant allowance of \$335,000 to a maximum of \$355,000 for improvements to the premises.
+Source of Funds: U. T. Medical Branch - Galveston Health Ambulatory Services